 Surfside already has convenient access to Miami-Dade Transit bus routes.
 The Future Land Use Element and Transportation Elements propose developing a Pedestrial and Bicyle Network Study to enhance links to parks, the business district and other Town amenities.
 The Town will also continue to support transit ready development and coordinate with Miami-Dade County on transit.
-To further reduce greenhouse gas production through transportation, the Town will support the Surfside Farmer's Market which promotes local agriculture, continue to allow home based businesses and continue curbise recycling programs.
+To further reduce greenhouse gas production through transportation, the Town will continue to allow home based businesses and continue curbside recycling programs.

-In addition, the Town has significant open space and landscape requirements to diminish heat island effects.
+In addition, the Town has open space and landscape requirements to diminish heat island effects.
 The Comprehensive Plan also includes policies to educate the public on the placement of canopy trees and other landscape materials to strategically provide shade, and educating the public on home energy reduction strategies and automobile idling.

-Other policies that support energy efficiency include allowing for electric substations and use solar panels.
-Because of the compact, walkable nature of the Town, a map showing the energy conservation areas and features was not included.
+Other policies that support energy efficiency include allowing for electric charging stations and use of solar panels.

+Conservation Element Goals, Objectives and Policies